garglk/garglk/terps/git/README.txt

 --------------------------------------------------------------------------------

 * Version History

+1.3.3 2014-03-15  Added acceleration functions 8 through 13, which work
+                  correctly when the Inform 6 compiler setting NUM_ATTR_BYTES is changed, contributed by Andrew Plotkin.

+1.3.2 2013-03-26  A further fix to glkop.c, following the similar fix added to
+                  Glulxe 0.5.1.
+                  Increased the default undo buffer size in all ports to 2Mb.

+1.3.1 2012-11-09  Further fixes to glkop.c, following similar fixes added to
+                  Glulxe 0.5.0.

+1.3.0 2011-12-16  Fixed a bug in glkop.c dispatching, to do with arrays
+                  of opaque objects, following a similar fix in Glulxe.
+                  Fixed a problem with the memory heap not being sorted correctly on restore, contributed by Brady Garvin.

 1.2.9 2011-08-28  Fixed a bug in glkop.c dispatching, to do with optional
                   array arguments, following a similar fix in Glulxe.